Electronic Charting Information

 The AHO is the Primary Charting Authority for the National Maritime Safety Authority Papua New Guinea and the Solomon Islands Maritime Authority.
 As Primary Charting Authority the AHO publishes ENC of Papua New Guinea waters with a ‘PG’ producer code and publishes ENC of Solomon Islands waters with an ‘SB’ producer code.

-Navigation Purpose Code |
+Purpose Code

 How are AusENC kept up to date?

-As part of subscribing to any AusENC pack, you will automatically receive a free, fortnightly, web-based update service for the duration of your subscription.
-Each fortnight a report detailing how your subscribed packs have been affected by the latest round of updates will be forwarded to your registered email address.
+As part of subscribing to any AusENC pack, you will automatically receive a free, weekly, web-based update service for the duration of your subscription.
+Each week, a report detailing how your subscribed packs have been affected by the latest round of updates will be forwarded to your registered email address.
 You can then download either the latest cumulative update (recommended) or individual update from our website Product Downloads page.
-If a new ENC, or new edition of an existing ENC, within your subscribed pack has been published, you will automatically be sent a new permit for that ENC which provides access for the remainder of the subscription period. |
+If a new ENC, or new edition of an existing ENC, within your subscribed pack has been published, you will automatically be sent a new permit for that ENC which provides access for the remainder of the subscription period.

 Who are official electronic charts suitable for?